prggmr/zf2-docpx/zend/File/Decrypt.rst

 filter
 ------

-.. function:: filter($value)
+.. function:: filter()

     Defined by Zend\Filter\FilterInterface

     Decrypts the file $value with the defined settings

-    :param string $value: Full path of file to change
+    :param string|array: Full path of file to change or $_FILES data array

-    :rtype: string The filename which has been set, or false when there were errors
+    :rtype: string|array The filename which has been set

     :throws: Exception\InvalidArgumentException
     :throws: Exception\RuntimeException